IceCreamYou/Tweet/README.txt

   the current page's title or the title as determined from the NID passed to the function.
 If 1, the default from the settings page will be used.
 $nid
   The NID of the node for which the twitter link should be constructed.
-Avoid using this if you're already on the page you want to build the link for, because otherwise it may cause the incorrect page title to be used if certain modules are installed.
 $q
   The absolute URL of the page for which the twitter link should be constructed.
 If this is not the current page, the _title_ MUST be set